Archipelago Randomizer

 • The room page should give you a hostname and port number to connect to, e.g. "archipelago.gg:12345".

 For a more complex multiworld, you'd put one .yaml file in the \Players folder for each world you want to generate.
-You can have multiple worlds of the same game (each with different settings), as well as several different games, as long as each .yaml file has a unique player/slot name.
+You can have multiple worlds of the same game (each with different options), as well as several different games, as long as each .yaml file has a unique player/slot name.
 It also doesn't matter who plays which game; it's common for one human player to play more than one game in a multiworld.

 Modding and Running Outer Wilds